oscar-system/oscar-website/getting-started/install-mac.md

 <div class="message">
   <strong>WARNING:</strong>
   The installation process of OSCAR, particularly the precompilation step, requires
   <strong>at least 6GB of free memory</strong>.
-For optimal performance with OSCAR, we recommend having <strong>at least 16GB of free memory</strong>.
+For optimal performance with OSCAR, we recommend having <strong>at least 16GB of RAM</strong>.
 </div>

 The following instructions assume that you are at least somewhat familiar with using a terminal interface.